 NSW non-government school applicants complete the online application form.
 Applicants indicate whether they consent for the current school principal to be consulted about matters such as school assessment scores or special test provisions.

 Non-government schools submit the 'Principal's page' sent with the email confirming submission of the application.

-- If the principal does not wish to send the page to the Unit, the parent must do so.
+- If the principal does not wish to send the page to the Team, the parent must do so.